satyamksharma/Sublit-Programs/CONTRIBUTING.md

-# Contributing Guidelines
+# Contributing to PES University Lab/Assignment Programs

-Thank you for your interest in contributing to this project!
-We appreciate your help and support in making this repository better.
-The following guidelines will help you get started with contributing.
+Thank you for considering contributing to this repository containing all the programs assigned to students as a part of labs and assignments in PES University EC Campus from semesters 1 to 6.

+## How to Contribute

+- Check for open issues or open a fresh issue to start a discussion around a feature request or a bug.
+- Fork the repository on GitHub to start making your changes.
+- Write tests which shows that the bug was fixed or that the feature works as expected.
+- Make sure that your code passes all the tests by running `npm test`.
+- Send a pull request and bug the maintainer until it gets merged and published.

 ## Naming Convention

 - The programs in the folders `Sem-1`, `Sem-2`, and `Sem-3` should be named according to the purpose of the program, e.g. `CyclicDetection.c`.

-- In the `Sem-4` folder, the folders should be named using alphabets (A, B, C, D, etc.) to represent the sections in the university.
+- In the `Sem-4` folder, the folders should be named using alphabets (Sec-A, Sec-B, Sec-C, Sec-D, etc.) to represent the sections.

 - The files inside each folder of `Sem-4` should be named in the format `Ticking-Session-[Session Number]([A, B, C, D])`.
-The `[Session Number]` should be the ticking session number (1, 2, or 3 etc.) for that particular session, and in the brackets, A represents the first program of that ticking session, B represents the 2nd program of that ticking session, etc.
+  - The `[Session Number]` should be the ticking session number (1, 2, or 3 etc.) for that particular session, and in the brackets, A represents the first program of that ticking session, B represents the 2nd program of that ticking session, etc.

 ## Creating a Branch